Mississauga: Sports

 Mississauga's Paramount Fine Foods Centre (formerly the Hershey Centre) is the city's main sports venue.
-It is the home arena for Mississauga's minor league teams, the Raptors 905 of the NBA G League and the Mississauga Steelheads of the Ontario Hockey League.
+It is the home arena for the Raptors 905 of the NBA G League.
 The arena was originally built for Mississauga's first OHL team, the Mississauga Icedogs, before they moved to St. Catharines and became the Niagara IceDogs.
 The Steelheads are the rebranded Mississauga St. Michael's Majors who had moved from Toronto in 2007.
 The arena was formerly the home of the Mississauga MetroStars of the MASL.
 It formerly was the home arena for the Mississauga Power of the National Basketball League of Canada before the team dissolved in 2015 after the announcement of the Raptors 905.
 In 2018, Mississauga's City Council approved a motion to study the feasibility and business case for construction of a new stadium in Mississauga with the hope of gaining a new CPL Team.